-This recipe for vegan gluten-free Lasagna, (or is it “lasagne”?
-I mean, really, we need to settle this) utilizing slices of zucchini in place of pasta, was created in the heat of summer when my son would bring home bushel baskets of zucchini.
+This recipe for vegan gluten-free Lasagna, utilizing slices of zucchini in place of pasta, was created in the heat of summer when my son would bring home bushel baskets of zucchini.
 It became a household favorite, offering a healthier and lighter alternative to pasta and it is a meal we enjoy hot or cold.

 Vegan Gluten-Free Lasagna: Nutritious and Delicious